iamlaksh1/site/content/posts/OvertureMaps.md

 4. Identify residential houses within a specified area.
 5. Generate a list of residential houses with swimming pools, useful for pool service or grill companies.
 6. Assess the impact on nearby houses and buildings in case of man-made lakes or streams overflowing during flood season; relevant for home insurance companies.
-7. Identify establishments within a given point and buffer radius..
+7. Identify establishments within a given point and buffer radius.

 8. Find the shortest path to a specified destination.